RakhithJK/redcanaryco-invoke-atomicredteam-wiki/The-Atomic-GUI.md

 ## Steps 5 & 6: Copy YAML & Paste into Parent Technique YAML File

-Use the "Copy" button to copy and paste the generated YAML into the parent YAML file of an exiting technique (e.g. T1564.004.yaml).
+Use the "Copy" button to copy and then paste the generated YAML into the parent YAML file of an exiting technique (e.g. T1564.004.yaml).
 Make sure the indention of the YAML for your new atomic matches that of other atomics within the parent YAML file.